Nonlinear Optics#

 Changing Mode Profiles#

 These terms couple forward and backward propagating modes together due to changes in the modal profiles themselves.
-These can occur due to changes in the underlying geometry or material properties that determine the local modes.
-The terms bear a resemblance to the orthogonality relationship and can be thought of as a differential orthogonality relationship that applies when smoothly changing from one set of local modes to another.
+These can occur due to changes in the underlying geometry or material properties.
+The terms bear a resemblance to the orthogonality relationship, and can be thought of as a differential orthogonality relationship that applies when smoothly changing from one set of local modes to another.

 The free-source term couples modes to an external source of radiation.
 The extent to which oscillating current couples power into a mode depends solely on the transverse overlap between the current distribution and the mode profile.
-However, in optics the free current term is negligible, as coupling to an optical mode would require it to be oscillating at optical frequencies.
+However, in optics the free current term is typically negligible if the material is not a plasma.

 The nonlinear term is modified by \(i \, \omega\), which corresponds to a derivative in the time domain.
 In general, the nonlinear polarization is a function of the total electric field and is written as the sum of second and third order effects: